In certain demographics in Canada it is possible that up to around 1 in 3 people consume zinc below the recommended levels.

 As a general piece of guidance, my bet is most people would be able to enhance their zinc status by consuming at least one serving per day of foods in at least 5-6 of these 8 categories.

-Need help bringing this to life in YOUR life?
+Need help bringing that variety to life in YOUR life?

-That’s what I’m here for, don’t hesitate to reach out and we can discuss working together.
+That’s what I’m here for, don’t hesitate to reach out to discuss working with me 1-on-1.

 Andy De Santis RD MPH